 - what holidays they can take the day off

 We recommend that you do this every year.
-Laying this out ahead of time gives your virtual assistant the opportunity to plan their schedules.
+Laying this out ahead of time allows your virtual assistant to plan their schedules.
 This will also allow you to budget for their holiday pay (if you want them to work over the holidays) early on.

 This system varies from business to business.
 You can use your experience as a guide or talk to your staff to figure out what your best work for you as a team.